emoss08/Trenova/CONTRIBUTING.md

 ### Python Code Style

 - We follow the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
 Adhere to these guidelines for any Python code contributions.
 - This includes conventions on naming, comments, formatting, and more.

+### Golang Code Style

+- We follow the [Effective Go](https://golang.org/doc/effective_go.html) guidelines.
+Adhere to these guidelines for any Golang code contributions.
+- This includes conventions on naming, comments, formatting, and more.

 ### Frontend Code Style